-With yearly expenses amounting to $67,214, Maryland retirees will need about $80,657 on average annually to retire comfortably.
-The average age of retirement in Maryland is 65 years while the average life expectancy is 78.80 years.
+With yearly expenses amounting to $67,214, Maryland retirees will need about $80,657 annually to retire comfortably.
+The average age of retirement in Maryland is 65 years, while the average life expectancy is 78.80 years.
 These 13.8 years of retirement will require $1.11 million in savings to retire.

 Alaska’s average annual retirement income is $80,348 to retire comfortably.
 Alaska has the youngest average retirement age of 61 years and a life expectancy of 77.70 years.
-In order to live comfortably through an average of 16.70 years of retirement, $1.34 million in savings are required for future retirees.
+To live comfortably through an average of 16.70 years of retirement, $1.34 million in savings are required for future retirees.

 With yearly expenses at an average of $66,543 per year for retirees, Connecticut’s required average annual income is $79,852 per year.
-The average length of retirement in Connecticut is 15.6 years, meaning that the average retiree will need $1.25 million saved to live comfortably in retirement.
+The average retirement length in Connecticut is 15.6 years, meaning that the average retiree will need $1.25 million saved to live comfortably in retirement.

 10. New Jersey

 New Jersey’s average annual retirement income to live a comfortable life is $77,684.
 Annual expenses in New Jersey for someone who is 65 years or older are $64,736.
 With an average retirement age of 65 years and a life expectancy of 80.50 years, someone planning for retirement can expect their retirement to last about 15.5 years.
 Those looking to retire comfortably in New Jersey would need to have about $1.20 million saved.

 States with the Lowest Retirement Income